dpmaddalena/dpmaddalena.github.com/_posts/2014-05-20-Starting-Directions-To.md

 ---
 layout: post
 title: "Starting Directions To"
-description: ""
-category: poetry
+category: audio
-tags: [church, audio, computers]
+tags: [church, computers]
 ---

 This is a poem mashed up with a piece of music ... wherein a robot takes over a Glitch Mob song and manages to give directions to a place worth getting to.

 I'm imitating the experience of my smartphone interrupting my music to give me directions.
-I decided to write my own 'directions', get the computer to read them, and then mash it up with a song with a beat (with apologies to The Glitch Mob, who just made the song, called Fistful of Silence, but had no control over what I did with it).
+I decided to write my own 'directions', get the computer to read them, and then mash it up with a song with a beat (with apologies to The Glitch Mob, who made the song, called Fistful of Silence, but had no control over what I did with it).

 *Listen first (loud), then read the words.*
 <p>&nbsp; </p>